bobanko/starshipPlayer/readme.md

 - load fast - start the playback before all data is downloaded, lazy loading
 - do not overload CPU

-To finish the task, you also need to construct mini-server to serve the files from.
+To finish the task, you also need to construct mini-server to serve the fileInfos from.

 You can choose the technology behind it but I recommend NodeJS stack.

-You *can not* alter the files or convert them in any way.
+You *can not* alter the fileInfos or convert them in any way.

 You *can not* use flash or stock `<video>` tag.